-The main causes of dandruff in babies include an overproduction of sebum or skin oil, or overgrowth of a fungus called Malassezia, which may cause the skin cells on the scalp to shed quickly.
-In this case, you may notice gray or white flakes on your baby’s head (1).
+The main causes of dandruff in babies include overproduction of sebum or skin oil, or overgrowth of a fungus called Malassezia, which may cause the skin cells on the scalp to shed quickly.
+In this case, you may notice gray or white flakes on your baby’s head (4).

 Are The Scales On Baby’s Head Only Due To Dandruff?

-Scales on baby’s head or body may not be due dandruff always!
-If the skin on your baby’s scalp is scaling and flaking, it may be due to many reasons other than dandruff, such as:
+Scales on the baby’s head or body may not be due to dandruff always.
+If the skin on your baby’s scalp is scaling and flaking, it may be due to reasons other than dandruff, such as:

-- Sunburn on the scalp: – This risk can be avoided by limiting your baby’s exposure to the sun or having him wear a hat.
+- Sunburn on the scalp: This risk can be avoided by limiting your baby’s exposure to the sun or making them wear a hat.

-- Using excess shampoo and not rinsing well during a wash: – The dried shampoo can show up like flakes and may resemble dandruff.
-This can be avoided by spending more time in rinsing than lathering and using a dime-size dollop of shampoo.
+- Using excess shampoo and not rinsing well during a wash: Dried shampoo residue on the scalp can show up as flakes and may resemble dandruff.
+This can be avoided by spending more time rinsing than lathering and using no more than a dime-size dollop of shampoo.

-- Shampooing less often causes oils and skin cells to accumulate on the scalp, thereby giving the flaky structure.
+- Shampooing less often causes oils and skin cells to accumulate on the scalp, thereby giving the flaky structure and an oily scalp.

-- Ringworm, caused by a fungus, may also be a reason for flaking and hair loss in babies.
+- RingwormiXAn itchy, red, circular rash on the skin and nails caused by a fungus , caused by a fungus, may also be a reason for flaking and hair loss in babies.

-- Lice cause scratching, itching, and flaking, though it is not very common in babies.
+- Lice causes scalp itching, scratching, scalp rash and flaking, though it is not very common in babies.

 It is important to rule out the cause for flaking to proceed with the right dandruff treatment for babies.
 Visit your doctor for assistance if you suspect that your little one has dandruff.
-Do not delay if the baby itches a lot and has itchy scales, red areas, and oozing in the scalp.
-In severe cases of eczema, cradle cap, and ringworm, the baby’s doctor may suggest medication to get rid of any fungal infection.
+Do not delay if the baby scratches a lot and has visible skin irritation like itchy scales, red areas, oozing in the scalp.
+This is crucial as the same may indicate an underlying medical condition, such as a fungal infection.

 How To Get Rid Of Baby Dandruff?